-This set up is ideal for long straight runs and large areas with few corners.
+This configuration is ideal for long straight runs and large areas with few corners.

 For quicker acceleration go for a smaller pinion gear (with less teeth) and a larger spur gear (with more teeth).
-Your car will accelerate off the mark very quickly with more torque, and you’ll also benefit from cooler running temperatures, extending the life of your motor and esc.
+Your car will accelerate off the mark very quickly with more torque, and you’ll also benefit from cooler running temperatures which can extend the life of your motor and esc.
 The trade-off is a slower top speed.

-Warning: Remember not to go too large with the pinion; the extra strain on the motor will generate a lot more heat, and your ESC or motor may even cut out – especially if you are using the car off road.
+Warning: Remember not to gear too high; the extra strain on the motor will generate a lot more heat, and your ESC or motor may even cut out – especially if you are using the car off road.
 The manual with your RC car should give you some recommended gear ratios and pinion sizes.
-If the motor is extremely hot after a run, then you might need to go down in gear a little.
+If your motor is excessively hot after a run, then you might need to go down in gear a little.
 Experiment to get the balance just right.

-Using the right tyres for the surface you are driving on will give the car more grip so you can make the most of the power available to you.
-This will help you get around the track that bit quicker.
-Tyres are very important; you won’t be going anywhere fast with no traction!
+Using the right tires for the surface you are driving on will give the car more grip so you can make the most of the power available to you.
+This will help you get moving that bit quicker.
+Tires are very important; you won’t be going anywhere fast with no traction!

-Slicks grip well on dry tarmac and road surfaces, full spikes work well on grass and wet mud, mini pins work well on carpet and astroturf, and mini spike are also a good all rounder.
+Slicks grip well on dry tarmac and road surfaces, full spikes work well on grass and wet mud, mini pins work well on carpet and astroturf surfaces, and mini spikes are a good all rounder.

 The compound of the tyre will also need to be considered.
 Different compounds such as Schumacher’s Yellow, Green or Blue can be used.
-Softer tyres are good in low grip (loose dirt) and wet conditions, medium for dry and hard for very hot weather or long life.
+Softer tyres are good in low grip (loose dirt) and wet conditions, medium compound is good for dry conditions and hard compound is ideal for very hot weather or long life.

-There are many other different types of tyres out there, but that subject needs an article of its own which I’ll write when I get the time.
+There are many other different types of tyres out there, but that subject needs an article of its own which is coming soon.